Prospectus & Curriculum Information

 Spring/Summer Red and white striped dress or white polo shirt with school motif with skirt, trousers or shorts, black/dark coloured shoes or sandals.

-Sweatshirts, cardigans, fleeces, polo shirts and t-shirts with the school logo as well as many other items may be purchased from local company http://oakappledirect.com .
-A code is needed when first setting up an account with Oak Apple – this code is WKPSP81401.
+Sweatshirts, cardigans, fleeces, polo shirts and t-shirts with the school logo as well as many other items may be purchased from local company Kitz UK (a code may be needed when first setting up an account, if so this code is WKPSP81401).
 Financial help from the LA is available to some families for the purchase of school clothes.
 Any enquiries on this matter should be made at our office where they will be dealt with confidentially.

 PE AND GAMES KIT